6 Ways to Travel More Sustainably

 If you want to double-check claims made by hotel groups or tourism companies, there are several resources that provide certification.
 The Rainforest Alliance is a great source of information, as is Positive Luxury and the Global Sustainable Tourism Council.

 If you tend to reach your destination and then plan to travel across as much of it as possible within your time-frame, slow down.
 Stay put and enjoy the community that you’re staying in.
 Choose places that you can travel around by foot, or at least public transport, to minimise your carbon footprint once you’re there.
 While you’re there, find out how the locals live, eat and shop and follow suit.
 Shopping and eating local produce is the best and most eco-friendly way to support the community you’re visiting.

 Always pack a reusable water bottle and if you’re traveling somewhere you think it will be tough to avoid bottled water, consider a portable water purifier.
 You can request filtered water for your hotel rooms over bottled water.
 Pack a few tote bags for any purchases or overspill from your luggage and consider a travel mug if you’ll be wanting coffees-to-go.
 Decanting your cosmetics rather than buying minis is a good idea, and ensuring that you’re conscious of the chemicals in your sunscreen if you’re planning on swimming in the sea is essential.

 While you’re away, think carefully about what you’re bringing home with you.
-Don’t buy imported souvenirs, rather shop for locally-made pieces such as art and ceramics that you will treasure.
+If you want to travel more sustainably, don’t buy imported souvenirs, rather shop for locally-made pieces such as art and ceramics that you will treasure.
 Perishables such as local oils, spices, sweets or olives make better gifts than something that will end up in landfill in a couple of years.